AzadMazad/clusSearch/README.md

 I2446    4215
 I13778   3234
 ```

+If not provided, date specific annotations will be set as NA.
+For the standard use-case, it is recommended to provide a dates-file holding date information on every individual from the regional ID lists.
+Providing no dates file at all will result in all subclusters having the same period label ("NA"), effectively not splitting the initial clusters at all.
+This might be an option if you are interested in
+running the initial clusters through the whole pipeline without subclustering them.

 - **`periods_file`**:
 A tab separated text file where custom periods can be set upon which the clusters are split into periodic subclusters.
 First column is periods name, second column is older period boundary and third column